Ayr History, Family Crest & Coats of Arms

 Some of the Ayr family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Ayr family to the New World and Oceana
+Migration of the Ayr family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Ayr or a variant listed above: Eleazer Eyre, who brought his family to New Hampshire in 1620; John Ayer, who arrived in Massachusetts in 1640; Temperance Hyer, who came to Virginia in 1650.